matiri132/aws-quick-switch/README.md

 ```
   $ git clone https://github.com/matiri132/aws_quick_switch
-  $ chmod +x install.sh
+  $ chmod +x INSTALL.sh
-  $ ./install.sh
+  $ ./INSTALL.sh
   $ source ./~zshrc
 ```

-Note: if you're not using zsh set the SOURCE variable in install.sh to your profile script.
+Note: if you're not using zsh set the SOURCE variable in INSTALL.sh to your profile script.

+### Autocompletion

+The INSTALL.sh script will ask you to install autocompletion.
+This *ONLY* works for zsh.
+Now with TAB you can choose your AWS profile.

+### WARNING
+The instalation script writes directly to you zshrc file, also before the instalation makes a copy in this folder if you want to revert the changes.
+You can find the file *zshrc.backup*.
+After the instalation and check the script is working you can delete the file.

 ### Use